Here is everything you need to know about Office 365 vs Microsoft 365 plans, and how Akita can help you choose the best package for your business.

 Microsoft 365 features Office 365 applications like Word, Excel and PowerPoint, additional apps such as Outlook, Teams, Exchange and SharePoint, and cloud-based storage services such as OneNote and OneDrive, depending on your plan.

 Microsoft 365 is available in three plans (Home, Business, and Enterprise).
 Home is perfect for family and personal use, whereas Business and Enterprise are best for helping businesses run as efficiently as possible.

 Each of the three plans for Microsoft 365 contains a number of packages, such as Basic, Standard or Premium, which are available at varying prices, and include different additional apps and number of licenses available.

 Microsoft 365 Home is available in two packages: Family or Personal.
 The Personal package includes Microsoft 365 licence, while the Family package is recommended for 2-6 people.

 Microsoft 365 Enterprise is also available in three packages: E3, E5 and F3 (formerly F1), and includes additional apps such as Microsoft OneNote.

 Which plan is best for my business?

 Choosing the right Microsoft 365 package and plan for the right price can be hard.
-As a Microsoft Gold Partner and Tier 1 CSP, Akita can help organisations choose the right package for their needs.
+As a Microsoft Gold Partner, Akita can help organisations choose the right package for their needs.

-For more information on Microsoft 365 and Office, please get in touch:
+For more help understanding Office 365 vs Microsoft 365 please get in touch: